Gambling Fraud and Theft

 Another example of questionable behaviour from bookies comes in the form of accounts being limited or closed down.
 This tends to happen to punters that have been successful, with major wins being followed by emails from the online companies that they placed their bets with informing them that the amount of money they’ll be able to bet with is being restricted to as little £2.

 In more extreme cases, some bookmakers will simply close down accounts altogether, stopping punters from being able to place any bets at all on anything.
 This happens simply because they’ve got lucky with a series of bets and won more money than the company’s ‘Trading Team’ believes is a fair amount for them to lose.
 Again, is this a con?
 Is it the bookmakers engaging in unfair practices, or is it simply them protecting themselves and their profit margins?
 A tricky one to decide.

 Although in the UK we have one of the most open gambling markets in the world it is also one of the best regulated.
-Operators need licenses to offer bets to UK customers either in shops or online, not matter where they are based.
+Operators need licenses issued by the Gambling Commission to offer bets to UK customers either in shops or online, not matter where they are based.
 To get and keep thee licenses companies must demonstrate that they offer safe and responsible gambling and also that they check where money comes from to prevent fraud.

 This all works to make betting in the UK about as safe as it can be, it also means you have a legal discourse should you ever believe you have been defrauded (see later).
 If however you choose to bet with an unlicensed bookie or casino and they steal from you there is almost nothing you can do.
 This happens every single day and the only way to ensure you are protected is to check they are licensed to operate.
 All of our recommended betting sites are UK licensed and trustworthy.